-In order to sit the examination again, candidates must pay the examination registration fee, a transfer of the previous examination fee is not possible.
-The breakdown of marks for a repeat assessment is identical to the first sitting of the assessment and there will not be
+In order to sit the examination again, candidates must pay the examination registration fee.
+A transfer of the previous examination fee is not possible.
+The breakdown of marks for a

 Appeals

 Unsuccessful candidates may submit an appeal request within 2 weeks of being informed of their result.
 The request must be submitted in writing and be based on EITHER: